 Nowadays, there is immense potential for trained gas chromatography professionals as the science in finding new ways of applications in varied industries has advanced.

-Gas Chromatography or Thin Layer Chromatography – Which is the better choice
+Gas Chromatography vs Thin Layer Chromatography

 The science of gas chromatography has evolved immensely over the past several decades.
-It started with simple column chromatography, evolved to paper chromatography then to thin layer chromatography before reaching the more advanced gas chromatography, also known as HPCL in industrial terms.
+It started with simple column chromatography, evolved to paper chromatography then to thin layer chromatography before reaching the more advanced gas chromatography, also known as HPLC in industrial terms.

 Many students often get confused between thin layer chromatography and gas chromatography.
-Let’s check out the different aspects which make advanced gas chromatography better than its predecessor, thin-layer chromatography technique.
+Let’s check out the different aspects which make advanced gas chromatography better than its predecessor, thin layer chromatography technique.

 1. Level of resolution

-As compared to thin-layer chromatography, the more advanced gas chromatography is better equipped to resolve the components of complex compound mixtures, such as petroleum smoke, that contain hundreds of individual components in a single sample.
-The resolution of such samples is not possible using the thin-layer chromatography technique.
+As compared to thin layer chromatography, the more advanced gas chromatography is better equipped to resolve the components of complex compound mixtures, such as petroleum smoke, that contain hundreds of individual components in a single sample.
+The resolution of such samples is not possible using the thin layer chromatography technique.